-Some of the issues Carly works with include: depression and mood issues; anxiety related issues (social anxiety, obsessive compulsive disorder (OCD), generalised anxiety disorder, panic attacks, phobias, trauma / PTSD); relationship issues; anger; grief and loss; work / academic related stress; abuse (childhood sexual abuse, intimate partner violence); eating disorders; self-harming behaviours; identity issues; life transitions and change; low self-esteem and assertiveness; and sleep difficulties.
+Some of the issues Carly works with include: depression and mood issues; anxiety related issues (social anxiety, obsessive compulsive disorder (OCD), generalised anxiety disorder, panic attacks, phobias), trauma / PTSD; relationship issues; anger; grief and loss; work / academic related stress; abuse (childhood sexual abuse, intimate partner violence); eating distress; self-harming behaviours; gender identity issues; life transitions and change; low self-esteem and assertiveness; chronic pain/illness; and sleep difficulties.

 Carly works collaboratively with her clients and tailors her approach to fit the needs, goals and preferences of each client.
 She believes this client-centred approach empowers clients and allows them to reach their full potential.

-In addition, Carly has experience delivering workshops and teaching input and she presented a poster of her research 'Counselling psychogist's experiences of working relationally with clients who have experienced abuse: an IPA study' at the 2016 Division of Counselling Psychology Annual Conference, for which she won an award.
+Carly's backgroundCarly has experience providing therapy to individuals within a number of different settings including schools and universities, voluntary services and the NHS.
+In addition, Carly has experience delivering workshops and teaching input and has published her doctoral research.
+She presented and won a poster prize for her research 'Counselling psychogists' experiences of working relationally with clients who have experienced abuse: an IPA study' at the 2016 Division of Counselling Psychology Annual Conference.

 Carly has a Doctorate in Counselling Psychology from Glasgow Caledonian University and a BA (hons) degree in Psychology from the University of Strathclyde.

 Carly is registered with the Health and Care Professions Council (HCPC).
 She is also a chartered member of the British Psychological Society (BPS) and a member of the Division of Counselling Psychology (DCoP).

-Carly charges £95 per session for self-funded clients.
+Carly charges £120 per session for self-funded clients.
 She also works with clients referred via their employer/organisation – for further details, please visit First Psychology Assistance.